Yes! You can use AI to fill out Form FW-002, Request to Waive Additional Court Fees (Superior Court)

 1

-This check verifies that both the 'Case Number' and 'Case Name' fields are filled out.
-This information is critical for the court clerk to correctly file the document and associate it with the proper legal case.
-A failure to provide this information would result in the form being rejected as it cannot be processed without a case reference.
+This validation ensures that both the 'Case Number' and 'Case Name' fields are populated.
+These fields are essential for the court clerk to associate this request with the correct legal case file.
+Failure to provide this information would make the form impossible to process, leading to its rejection.

 2